 Chinese royalty held the reishi mushroom in high esteem to seek longevity.
 Over the years, it became immortalized throughout Chinese culture in statues, silk tapestries, paintings, and on the robes of emperors.
 It was also revered in Japanese culture, where it’s considered to be the most important of all Japanese medicinal poly-pores.
 Traditionally, Japanese and Chinese herbalists referred to six different colors of Reishi: red, green, black, white, purple, and yellow.

 Reishi has commonly been referred to as the 10-thousand-year mushroom.
 Other popular labels include the mushroom of immortality, spirit plant, and mushroom of spiritual potency.
 It was listed among the 120 superior tonics in the most popular of all Chinese material medicas, the Shen Nung Ben Cap Jing.
 Superior herbs were known to be the most highly regarded of all medicines as they were considered to prevent aging, prolong life, make the body light and limber, boost IQ, etc.

-The cultivation of 38 different types of reishi was recorded on a stone tablet in the year 1124.
+The cultivation of 38 different types of Reishi was recorded on a stone tablet in the year 1124.
 Interestingly though, reishi mushrooms were not often added in many of the common material medicas throughout history.
-This could either be due to its rarity or perhaps due to the fact that it was being reserved only for royalty use.
+This could either be due to its rarity or perhaps because it was being reserved only for royalty use.

-Modern Chinese physicians have been employing reishi mushrooms to support immune resistance in patients that undergo conventional chemotherapy and radiation treatment for different forms of cancer.
+Modern Chinese physicians have been employing reishi mushrooms to support immune resistance in patients that undergo conventional chemotherapy and radiation treatment.
 Additionally, it has positive effects on mental well-being and is used as antihepatotoxin, hypoglycemic agent, and cholesterol-lowering.

 With all that said, let’s check out the health benefits of this medicinal mushroom.